TITLE 89: SOCIAL SERVICES

 Department of Human Services

-d) Final decisions are enforceable and binding.
-They may be amended only upon agreement in writing between the Department and the organization or individual upon whom corrective actions are imposed.
+h) Final decisions are enforceable and binding.
+They may be amended only upon agreement in writing between the Department and the Respondent.

-e) Organizations or individuals upon whom corrective actions are imposed may request reasonable technical assistance or alternative corrective actions.
-However, these requests do not change the final decision unless it is amended in writing between the Department and the party.
+i) The Respondent may request reasonable technical assistance or alternative corrective actions.
+However, these requests do not change the final decision unless it is amended in writing between the Department and the Respondent.

-f) The 60 day time period in subsection (b) may be extended if exceptional circumstances exist with respect to a particular complaint.
+j) The 60 day time period in subsection (f) may be extended if exceptional circumstances exist with respect to a particular State Complaint.

-g) The lead agency shall monitor implementation of the final decision to determine that corrective actions and timelines have been met.
+k) The Department shall monitor implementation of the final decision to determine that corrective actions and timelines have been met.

-h) Organizations or individuals upon whom corrective actions are imposed may be terminated from participation in Part C programs if corrective actions are not met.
+l) The payee/providers may be terminated from participation in Part C programs if corrective actions are not appropriate and/or not met.

-i) If an issue raised in a written complaint (or any part of a complaint) is also the subject of an administrative resolution under Section 500.140, the Department must set aside any part that is being addressed under the procedure in Section 500.140 but resolve any other issues within the 60 day timeline.
+m) If an issue raised in a written State Complaint (or any part of a State Complaint) is also the subject of a Due Process Hearing under Section 500.140, the Department must set aside any part that is being addressed in a Due Process Hearing but resolve any other issues within the 60 day timeline.

-j) If an issue is raised in a written complaint that has already been decided in a proceeding under Section 500.140, the previous decision is binding and the complainant must be so informed.
+n) If an issue is raised in a written Complaint that has already been decided in a Due Process Hearing, the previous decision is binding and the complainant must be so informed.

-k) A complaint alleging failure of a public agency or private service provider to implement a decision under Section 500.140 must be resolved by the Department.
+o) A State Complaint alleging failure of the Respondent to implement a decision pursuant to a Request for Due Process Hearing must be resolved by the Department.